Child protection orders

-Note: If you’re concerned about a child’s safety, contact the Department of Communities, Child Safety and Disability Services.
+Note: If you’re concerned about a child’s safety, contact the Department of Child Safety, Youth and Women.

 Child protection orders are different to family violence orders, as they are made by the Childrens Court when a child needs protection.
 Read more about domestic violence orders.

 There are several types of child protection orders: